BA German

 Career Outlook

-• foreign correspondent or media professional
+• foreign media professional

 • foreign service officer